japila-books/spark-sql-internals/docs/expressions/TypedAggregateExpression.md

 # TypedAggregateExpression Expression

-`TypedAggregateExpression` is the <<contract, contract>> for link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction] expressions that...FIXME
+`TypedAggregateExpression` is the <<contract, contract>> for spark-sql-Expression-AggregateFunction.md[AggregateFunction] expressions that...FIXME

 [[contract]]
 [source, scala]